teganburns/NaturalLanguage/README.md

-**DEPRECIATED**

 # Natural Language API

-This repo provides an example of how to use [Google's NaturalLanguage API](https://cloud.google.com/natural-language/) in c++ with [libcurl].
+This repo provides an example ) of how to use [Google's NaturalLanguage API](https://cloud.google.com/natural-language/) in C++ with [libcurl].
+This was testing using Arch linux and should work with other linux distros.

-Please note that the  Natural Language API is still in Beta so this is likely to become void (until updated) in the future.
+Please note that the Natural Language API is being updated fairly requently so this example likely to become void (until updated) in the future.

 # Building
 To get started you will want to follow the directions from the [Getting Started](https://cloud.google.com/natural-language/docs/getting-started) section of the API.

+- Most importantly you will need to use [gcloud] for the authentication process.
-After you are able to make a cURL request go ahead and download [libcurl] for your system.
+- After you are able to make a cURL request go ahead and download [libcurl] for your system.

-To compile you will need [make] so grab that if you don't already have it.
+- To compile you will need [make] so grab that if you don't already have it.

 ```
 cd NaturalLanguage/